-The timing of this generous gift is quite questionable as The Social Network is the story of how Facebook came to be, as told by Zuckerberg’s former best friend Eduordo Saverin.
+The timing of this comes at the same time as The Social Network is hitting theaters, the story of how Facebook came to be, as told by Zuckerberg’s former best friend Eduordo Saverin.
 The movie sheds a different light on the story of Facebook, portraying Zuckerberg as selfish, uncaring and in some instances almost insane.

 It appears as though Zuckerberg is not entirely content with what information about himself as well as Facebook will be shown in the film.
 His solution; going on the offensive, attempting to make a positive splash for himself in the media.